csci104/site/labs/lab12/index.md

 $$P(E_1 \cup E_2) = P(E_1) + P(E_2) - P(E_1 \cap E_2)$$

+This follows the inclusion-exclusion principle (which was covered in the counting lab).

 ### Example

 Suppose we draw a card from a standard deck of cards.
 What is the probability that the card we draw is a Queen or a Heart?